stufro/stufro.com/_posts/2023-04-24-parallel-gitlab-cucumber.md

 end
 ```

-Our `feature_files` also becomes an array of hashes so we can store a each feature's scenario count and filepath e.g. `{ scenario_count: 14, feature_filepath: "features/login.feature" }`
+Our `feature_files` also becomes an array of hashes so we can store each feature's scenario count and filepath e.g. `{ scenario_count: 14, feature_filepath: "features/login.feature" }`

 Then we can loop over our feature files and find the next available group which has capacity to hold the feature file before adding the feature to the group.